DatabaseGroup9/dataimport/formatdata/clean_data.md

 #### run the following commands

-*Add prefix to authors because the ids will not be unique otherwise.*
+*Add prefix to authors because the ids will not be unique otherwise.
+All bash commands has been generated with generate_bash_commands.py*

 ```sed 's/^/a/' ./data0-500.zip/authors.csv | tail -n +2 >> fullauthors.csv